davesheinbein/SEI-CC-8/work/w11/d5/User-Model-and-Signup-lab/User-Model-and-Signup-lab.md

   timestamps: true
 }
 ```
 3. Make a User controller that has a signup function.
+The function should return the username and a variable that lets you know the user has successfully signed up in the form of json.
 4. Routes can be defined like the following
 ```js
 router.post('/signup', usersCtrl.signup);